Your Price Tag

 The Two Cost

-Direct Cost, aka Cost of Goods Sold, COGS, or Variable Cost are costs that change in proportion with goods or service that your business produces.
+Direct Cost, aka Cost of Goods Sold, COGS, or Variable Cost are costs that change in proportion with goods or services that your business produces.
 So if you sell twice as much, you can expect your Direct Cost to double.
-These Direct Cost are only associated with the production or provision of a service.
-(Raw material or products, Labor, Subcontractors, Freight and other direct cost) In effect, no production or supply means no Direct Cost.
+These Direct Cost are associated with the production or provision of a service.
+(Raw material or products, Labor, Subcontractors, Freight and other direct cost) In effect, if no production or supply of services, therefore there are no Direct Cost.

 The first calculation is the Overheads (O) to Sales (S) Ratio (R).
 See Figure 3.